dmbarbour/wikilon/docs/SimplifyABC.md

         v(a)    =   (a)vr
         c(a)    =   (a)lc

-Taking this to derive one useful rule:
+Taking this to derive another useful rule:

         (a)l(b)w    =   (a)(b)wzlww
                     =   (a)(b)wzl